Prem-Kumar-Gupta/demo-repo/README.md

 # demo-repo
-This is my first giot repo
+This is my first git repo